-Effective January 1, 2006, we adopted the fair value recognition provisions of SFAS 123(R), "Share-Based Payment" ("SFAS 123(R)"), using the accelerated expense attribution method specified in FASB Interpretation No. 28, "Accounting for Stock Appreciation Rights and Other Variable Stock Option or Award Plans" ("FIN 28").
-SFAS 123(R) requires us to recognize compensation expense in an amount equal to the fair value of all share-based awards granted to employees, resulting in \$15.4 million and \$8.5 million in share-based compensation expense during 2007 and 2006, respectively.
+Effective January 1, 2006, we adopted the fair value recognition provisions of SFAS 123(R), "Share-Based Payment" (SFAS 123(R)), using the accelerated expense attribution method specified in FASB Interpretation No. 28, "Accounting for Stock Appreciation Rights and Other Variable Stock Option or Award Plans" (FIN 28).
+SFAS 123(R) requires us to recognize compensation expense in an amount equal to the fair value of all share-based awards granted to employees, resulting in \$22.8 million, \$15.4 million and \$8.5 million in share-based compensation expense during 2008, 2007 and 2006, respectively.

 Item 7.
-Management's Discussion and Analysis of Financial Condition and Results of Operations accompanying notes included elsewhere in this annual report.
+Management's Discussion and Analysis of Financial Condition and Results of Operations

+You should read the following discussion and analysis of our financial condition and results of operations together with "Selected Consolidated Financial Data" and our financial statements and accompanying notes included elsewhere in this annual report.
 In addition to the historical information, the discussion in this annual report contains certain forward-looking statements that involve risks and uncertainties.
 Our actual results could differ materially from those anticipated by the forward-looking statements due to our critical accounting estimates discussed below and important factors set forth in this annual report, including under "Risk Factors" in Item 1A of this annual report.